About

 The use of books as artistic medium perfectly combines the creative arts with Emma’s interest in academic study, having graduated from University College London in 2017 with a degree in the History of Art.

-In 2023 Emma was commissioned to create a sculpture to mark the opening of Aviva Studios, Manchester and has exhibited her work in galleries in Cambridge and London and also internationally at art fairs in London and Hong Kong since 2013.
-Her work is held in private collections around the world.
+In 2023 Emma was commissioned to create a sculpture to mark the opening of Aviva Studios, Manchester and in 2024 had two sculptures selected for ING Discerning Eye.
+Since 2013 she has exhibited her work in solo and group exhibitions in the UK and also at art fairs in London and Hong Kong.
+Her work is held in private and corporate collections around the world.